kiste1995/Lecture_Model_All/docs/source/0.intro/model_d/function.rst

 ====================================================

-Introducing the functions of the Untact service robot.
+Introducing the functions of the Green robot.
 You can check the features below.

 .. raw:: html